 Oh, no no no…

-It doesn’t matter how many clients you have; if they’re all paying you £10 per article then you’re never going to make ends meet.
-Instead, find bigger clients that pay £50+ for an article and build a client base that’s worthy of the high quality of your writing.
+It doesn’t matter how many clients you have; for instance, if they’re all paying you £10 per article then you’re never going to make ends meet.
+Instead, find bigger clients that pay £50+ for an article and build a client base that’s worthy of the high quality of your work.